IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-capital-const-assertions.md

 Similarly, the same logic applies to objects or arrays that are representing a static, read-only constant - they should also always have a const assertion.

-Use this rule to ensure read-only fields on all of the enums and constants throughout your code base to keep things as safe as possible.
+Use this rule to ensure read-only fields on all of the enums and constants throughout your codebase to keep things as safe as possible.

 ```ts
 // Bad